orill/orill/docs/nucdata.rst

 Warning
 -------

-ORILL© public version is provided for educational purpose, with limited nuclear data.
+ORILL Code public version is provided for educational purpose, with limited nuclear data.
+Additional data is available for individuals or institutions that would like to collaborate.